FileSysOrg/fileServersNG/README.md

 # fileServersNG
-The replacement Alfresco file servers subsystem based on the JFileServer Enterprise file server code, with support for the latest SMB2 and SMB3 protocols.
+The replacement Alfresco file servers subsystem based on the JFileServer Enterprise file server code, with support for the latest SMB2 and SMB3 protocols, including hardware accelerated SMB3 for high performance secure file transfers.

-Builds the fileserversng AMP for Alfresco versions 6.2 - 23.1 using the Alfresco 4.1 SDK.
+Builds the fileserversng AMP for Alfresco supporting Alfresco versions 6.2 to 23.1 using the Alfresco 4.1 SDK.

 To build the fileServersNG AMP use `mvn clean install`, this will create the fileserversng-24.1.amp.